wp-plugins/mainwp-child/readme.txt

 Fixed backup issue with database names with dashes Fixed date formatting
 Tags are now being saved to new posts
+Fixed issue when posting an image with a link

 = 0.9 =
 Fixed delete permanently bug